Haideraly001/Form-validation-in-React/app/app/README.md

 -get post patch delete
 -and then work on req.query
 -filter -> sort -> fields -> pagenation -> class & objs

+---26 march 2025
+backend working on movies modal api create 7 obj then get-> post -> update -> get by id -> by myself find method then advance find filter method myself -> then gte gt lt lte myself then add sort -> field method myself youtube on paganation and then erro on middleware all myself